mit-pdos/perennial/artifact/README.md

 Finally, we installed the code, which means:

 - Clone the Armada and CSPEC repos into the home directory.
+  We've compiled Armada, but you can do so yourself by running `make clean-all;
+  make -j2`.
+The build takes around 20 minutes.
+Compiling Armada only builds the proofs and prints the assumptions of the final refinement theorem.

+  We also compiled CSPEC.
 - Install the Go dependencies with

   ```